Sugar Land Hospital & ER Care Diagnostic Services

 High levels of BNP in the blood may indicate to the doctor that he or she needs to order additional diagnostic tests.
 A St. Michael’s Emergency Room doctor and patient should discuss what the BNP test results could mean.
 If the doctor rules out other potential factors and determines that the patient is suffering from heart failure, the patient can be treated for this condition.
-A St. Michael’s Emergency Room patient with a heart failure diagnosis would be referred to a top-notch cardiologist for follow-up.
+A St. Michael’s hospital patient with a heart failure diagnosis would be referred to a top-notch cardiologist for follow-up.

 After a patient has been treated for heart failure, a BNP test can help the doctor determine the effectiveness of the treatment.
 If the treatment is successful, the “after treatment” test should reveal less BNP in the blood than the baseline test administered before treatment.